9 Intro to Linux Administration

 There are more complex ways to manage Linux permissions.
 For example, you might hear about Access Control Lists (ACLs).
 They’re beyond the scope of this book.

-Directories also have permissions – read allows the user see what’s in the directory, write allows the user to alter what’s in the directory, and execute allows the user to enter the directory.
+Directories also have permissions – read allows the user to see what’s in the directory, write allows the user to alter what’s in the directory, and execute allows the user to enter the directory.

 .